minuteman1911/atitya/index.md

  ## Evaluation
- First, lets define some terminology: macro-scale effects : phenomena spanning multiple neurons, hundreds to thousands to millions, maybe even a whole cortical area micro-scale effects : phenomena spanning a small number of neurons, 2 - 10
+ First, lets define some terminology: macro-scale effects : phenomena spanning multiple neurons, hundreds to thousands to millions, maybe even a whole cortical area

+  micro-scale effects : phenomena spanning a small number of neurons, 2 - 10

   ### Activation function
    There exist numerous models of a neuron in literature, which define its behaviour.
 Out of these, the one which is modelled in Kobe by default is integrate and fire with exponential decay.
 This is simple to implement, and also computationally efficient. **While there is no restriction on writing differential equations and executing them in the Kobe runtime, it is discouraged.** It is better to first convert any differential equations into an equivalent heuristic, this is what is done in the default example.

  ## Plasticity
    This is the most elusive part of the whole story and at the end of this section you are going to think that it is impossible to ever simulate the brain.
 There are **contradictory** findings on how plasticity works.
 A consensus needs to be reached on this matter, and it must not be unilateral.
 Plasticity is thought to be dependent on the balance which is reached by the push and pull effects of various phenomena at play in vivo.
 There is competition in the brain at every level, micro (spanning few neurons ) and macro ( spanning multiple neurons, or even a whole cortical area ).
 Also, the rules of plasticity seem to be different between different regions (cortex vs. hippocampus).
 Plasticity can be synaptic as well as non-synaptic, homo- as well as hetero- synaptic.
 Hetero-synaptic plasticity and neuromodulation are both macro level effects which can be modelled in Kobe.
 Infact, it is unclear what is the distinction between them.

   ### Spike-time dependent plasticity
    Donald Hebb in 1949 formulated what is known today as Hebbian rule.
 Later experiments revealed that a temporal component

   ### Reward & Novelty based learning
    This is in part similar to heteroplasticity.
 When a reward in the form of neurotransmitter is released, it affects a large area in the brain.
 In Kobe, this is modelled by a macro-scale "variable" which is **accessible** to all the nodes in a particular Ensemble.
 This variable could then be used to scale the intensity of activation of all the nodes in that Ensemble.

   ### Multiple neurotransmitters
    A biological neuron has receptors which respond to multiple neurotransmitter, rather than just one.
 This is what makes things even more complicated.
-There are around 100 total neurotransmitters in the brain, but a handful of them are active, Even then, it complicates things.
-That's because every neurotransmitter released byb the pre-synaptic neuron affects the postsynaptic neuron differntly, and the effects may be combined or seperate.
-Thus, say a neuron responds to three neurotransmitters A, B and C, and say it has 5,000 pre-synaptic connections, we are talking about maintaining 15,000 connections, for each of the 3 types of neurotransmitters.
+There are around 100 total neurotransmitters in the brain, but a handful of them are active.
+Even then, it complicates things.
+That's because every neurotransmitter released by the pre-synaptic neuron affects the postsynaptic neuron differently, and the effects may be combined or seperate.
+Thus, say a neuron responds to different neurotransmitters and say it has 5,000 pre-synaptic connections, we are talking about maintaining 15,000 connections, for each of the 3 types of neurotransmitters.

  ## Pruning
    As infants, we start off with a whole lot more neurons than we have as adults.
-The brain compromises the quantity of neurons for quality.
+Babies have all the neurons they will ever have.
+Thus we constantly lose neurons throughout our life.
+Maybe the brain compromises the quantity of neurons for quality ( representation of complex ideas ).
 Also, the weights in the network change over time.
-Thus, there are two types of pruning:
+These are simulated in Kobe in the following ways:

    ### Node pruning
    The neurons which are least active, are pruned off.
 This operation is done offline ( outside Kobe Runtime ) after a predefined number of iterations.